English 120: Course Description and Expectations

 3. use a thesis statement, claims, and evidence effectively when a writing situation calls for these particular elements.

-Questions regarding this course should be directed to Kelly Cameron, Director of the First-Year Writing Program, Minard 318 E52.
+Questions regarding this course should be directed to Dr. Lisa Arnold, Director of the First-Year Writing Program, Minard 318 E52.